cb-defi-notifs/Layr-Labs-eigenlayer-contracts-16ea7196/src/contracts/core/README.md

 ### Delegation with EigenLayer
 `EigenLayrDelegation` is the contract for delegation in EigenLayer.
 The main functionalities of this contract are:
-   - for enabling any staker to register as a delegate and specify the delegation terms it has agreed to
+   - for enabling any staker to register as a delegate and specify the delegation terms it has agreed to.
+This is done by calling `registerAsDelegate`.
-   - for enabling anyone to register as an operator
+   - for enabling anyone to register as an operator.
+This is done by calling `delegateToSelf`.
-   - for a registered delegator to delegate its stake to the operator of its agreed upon delegation terms contract
+   - for a registered delegator to delegate its stake to the operator of its agreed upon delegation terms contract.
+This is done using `delegateTo` or `delegateToBySignature` who have to specify the `operator`.
+The later one requires specifying the `delegator` for whom delegation is being done by the third party by using its signature.
    - for a delegator to undelegate its assets from EigenLayr
    - for anyone to challenge a delegator's claim to have fulfilled all its obligation before undelegation